Erasmus+ Staff Training Mobility: for Academic and Administrative Staff

 Submission of applications

-Applicants must submit one original application form (hard copy) to:
+Applicants must submit one original application package containing the above listed documents (hard copy) to:

 Academic Cooperation and Research Support Office (ACRO), József Attila u.
 24, room 103